 In the event of a fire, call 9-911, then (401)865-2222 to notify the Office of Public Safety.
-Familiarize yourself with the College's Emergency Evacuation Plan for your building.
+Familiarize yourself with the College's Emergency Evacuation Plan and Rally Point locations for your building - both plans are located on the inside of every dorm room door.
 Be aware of the locations of emergency exits and building fire alarm pull stations.
 If you discover a fire, pull the nearest fire alarm.
 When a fire alarm sounds, always assume an emergency exists and evacuate the building immediately.
 Failure to evacuate may result in disciplinary action.
 Assist persons with disabilities to exit.
 Do not attempt to extinguish the fire on your own.
 Do not use elevators.
 Alert others of the fire upon evacuating.